Google.org

 Acquisition in 2013

-FlexyCore specializes in developing software solutions to enhance smartphone performance.
-The company's main offerings include Ispectrum, designed for iPhone users, and droidBooster, which caters to Android devices.
-These products aim to optimize the speed and battery life of smartphones, providing users with a more efficient and improved experience.
+FlexyCore is a company that specializes in developing software solutions aimed at optimizing smartphone performance.
+It offers two primary products: Ispectrum, designed for iPhone users, and droidBooster, targeted at Android devices.
+These applications enhance the speed and battery life of smartphones, providing users with improved efficiency and functionality.
+By focusing on performance enhancement, FlexyCore addresses common user concerns related to device speed and power management.

 Wimm Labs